 A lot of the bias we talk about as recruiters might come down to things like gender, race, or religion.
 While it’s important to be aware of these kinds of bias, there are many other different forms of bias that may prevent a hiring team from connecting with the right candidates.

 For example, a recruiter may experience confirmation bias if they’re quick to make a judgment before getting to know a candidate.
 To confirm their original assumptions were correct, they’ll look for any responses or behaviors that reinforce their initial opinion––even if it means overlooking some great skills or characteristics that would make the candidate a great match for the job.

 To reduce this kind of bias, as well as any others that might make their way into your recruitment process, you need to provide proper education and training to your teams.
 However, extend this learning opportunity beyond just recruitment and HR.
 Talk to your various teams and departments about the importance of an inclusive environment.

 Diversity and education training should be an ongoing process, not something you complete once to check a box.
 Create a recurring education program that helps your teams identify and eliminate unconscious bias.

-Minority applicants often resort to “whitening” their resumes to get more job interviews.
+Applicants from underrepresented groups often resort to “whitening” their resumes to get more job interviews.
 Moreover, 2/3 know someone who had done so.
 This is a result of poor inclusive recruitment practices across companies.